 Pregnancy, labor, and delivery are different for every woman and difficult to predict.
 Even if your first pregnancy required a cesarean, the next one may not.
 The likelihood of a successful vaginal birth after cesarean (VBAC) is influenced by many things.
 Usually a combination of things affects how well or poorly a trial of labor goes.

 Your chances of a successful VBAC are best when:1

-- Your labor starts on its own, and your
+- Your labor starts on its own and your cervix dilates well.

 - You are beyond 40 weeks of pregnancy.

 - Your last pregnancy was less than 18 months ago.

 VBAC can be considered for pregnancies with twins.